-What is the recommended tire pressure for Hyundai Accent?
+What is proper tire pressure for Hyundai Accent replacement tires?

 What is recommended winter tire pressure for Hyundai Accent?

 Tire pressure fluctuates with ambient temperatures.
 When temperatures drop, Hyundai Accent tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
 During winter Hyundai Accent tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
 Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
 Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.

 Is Hyundai Accent equipped with Tire Pressure Monitoring System (TPMS)?